Understanding Flood Coverage Options for Your Business

 Coverages and rates are set by the NFIP, and do not vary from company to company.
 Flood insurance rates are determined by factors such as the type of construction and age of your business property, number of floors and building occupancy, as well as your area's level of risk as determined by the Federal Emergency Management Agency (FEMA).

-National flood insurance is backed by the federal government and can be purchased though Nationwide Insurance.
+National flood insurance is backed by the federal government and can be purchased though your agent.
 Once purchased, there is a 30-day waiting period, established by FEMA regulations, before your flood insurance takes effect.
 So it pays to buy coverage well before water threatens to flow under your door.

 Get more information about flooding and flood risks.